gillenme/TwitterAPI/README.md

 Simply replace '1234567890' with the keys that correspond.
 You will need the single quotation marks to offset the key, so don't leave them out.

+After you have that information written in, add in the following:

 ```python
 twitter = Twython(APP_KEY, APP_SECRET, OAUTH_TOKEN, OAUTH_TOKEN_SECRET, oauth_version=2)